Q: What has God been showing you prophetically for 2022 and the current season we’re in?

 Q: The Lord gave you a vision of a giant oak tree, and through it, He gave you a lot of insight into what is going to happen in this next revival.
 Share about that with us.

 A: The Spirit of God called this “the time of great maturing.”
-Those things that He formed us for and has planned for us are on the verge of coming in our generation because He is taking so many through a depth of character building, identity strengthening, and Biblical education.
+Those things that He formed us for and has planned for us are on the verge of coming in our generation because He is taking so many through a depth of character building, identity strengthening, and Language education with help from primary school english tuition centers.
 I saw believers in our generation being what the Bible calls Oaks of Righteousness.
 Oaks are considered one of the strongest, longest lasting trees and are the national trees of all the greatest nations.
 The Bible refers to them quite a bit because they are pillars of the forest, providing so much life.
 We are about to see Christians becoming the oaks of society and culture, bringing so much life.

 Q: The book of Ephesians is clear that God loved us and chose us to be His before He laid the foundation of the world.
 What did the Lord show you about this truth that made it come alive in your heart?

 A: I had vision of before time began.
 In this encounter I saw the Father, Jesus, and Holy Spirit all sitting around looking at each human that would ever be and dreaming about us, planning and crafting our passions, our opportunities, our destiny, our relationships.
 There was so much care and love and excitement.
 It was one of the most formational spiritual experiences of my life because it opened my eyes to understand how great of a master artist and Father God really is.

 Q: Shawn, you say that God is raising up many Josephs, Esthers, Daniels, and Solomons in this season.
 Tell us about that and how they’re going to impact the Kingdom in the days ahead.